 It is the first part of the IELTS test.
 In it, you’ll put on your headset to listen to four pre-recorded texts (conversation or monologues by native speakers) and answer the questions that are asked on their basis.
-These questions will test your ability to understand the English language, ideas, factual information, as well as opinions of native English speakers.
+These questions will test your ability to understand the English language, ideas, factual information, and opinions of native English speakers.

-Further, this section also tests your ability to understand the purpose of the things that are said to you.
+Further, this section also tests your ability to understand the purpose of what is said to you.
 A point to note down here is, this section is not as easy as it sounds.
-To introduce the difficulties, different accents and voices of native speakers are used.
+Different accents and voices of native speakers are used to introduce the difficulties.
 Further, you get to hear the recordings only one time.

 In general, the listening part is further divided into four categories :

-Section 1 — You will hear a small conversation between two people.
-This will be a social, everyday kind of conversation, for instance, conversation in a grocery store.
+You will hear a small conversation between two people.
+This will be a social, everyday kind of conversation, such as a grocery store.

-Section 3 — You will hear a conversation between not more than four people, in a training or educational context.
-For example, a university professor and a few students discussing their curriculum.
+You will hear a conversation between not more than four people in a training or educational context—for example, a university professor and a few students discussing their curriculum.